 Please note that if you are paying Class 1A NIC, the last two digits should always be 13.
-So continuing the example above, if that employer also needed to make a payment of Class 1A NIC for the tax year 2016/17, the reference would be 234MA000123451713.
+So continuing the example above, if that employer also needed to make a payment of Class 1A NIC for the tax year 2019/20, the reference would be 234MA000123452013.

-For further information on paying HMRC electronically, including their bank details and their online debit or credit card payment facility see GOV.UK.
+For further information on paying HMRC electronically, including their bank details, usual clearing times and how to check that a payment has been received, see GOV.UK.

-You may have to pay late payment penalties and interest if you do not pay your PAYE tax/ Class 1 NIC, etc. to HMRC on time and in full.
-Late payment penalties and interest apply to all employers.
-You can find more information about penalties and interest on our website here.
+You may have to pay late payment penalties and interest if you do not pay your PAYE tax/Class 1 NIC, etc. to HMRC on time and in full.
+Late payment penalties and interest apply to all employers

-Information on what to do if you have paid HMRC the wrong amount, e.g. because you made a duplicate payment by mistake, can be found on GOV.UK.
+Further information on what to do if you have paid HMRC the wrong amount can be found on GOV.UK.

 For information on what to do if you make other types of mistakes when running your payroll, see our guidance on our Getting things wrong page.